-- (a) No person shall build, ignite or maintain any outdoor fire of any kind for any purpose in or on any Wildland/Urban Interface area, except by the authority of a written permit from the code official. - (1) Exception 1: Outdoor fires specifically allowed by any governmental agency having jurisdiction over the land. - (2) Exception 2: Outdoor fires within inhabited premises or designated campsites where such fires are in a permanent barbecue, portable barbeque, outdoor fireplace, incinerator or grill and are a minimum of thirty (30) feet from any combustible material or non-fire-resistive vegetation. - (b) No person shall use a permanent barbeque, portable barbeque, outdoor fireplace or grill for the disposal of rubbish, trash or combustible waste material. - (c) Incinerators, outdoor fireplaces, permanent barbeques and grills shall not be built, installed or maintained in Wildland/Urban Interface areas without approval of the code official.
-Openings in such appliances shall be provided with an approved spark arrestor, screen or door. - (d) The pile of fuel to be burned in the fire area for recreational fires shall not be larger than 3 feet in diameter and 2 feet high. - (e) A garden hose connected to a water supply or other approved fire-extinguishing equipment shall be readily available for use at recreational fires. - (f) Recreational fires are required to be constantly attended by a person knowledgeable in the use of the fire-extinguishing equipment.
+(a) No person shall build, ignite or maintain any outdoor fire of any kind for any purpose in or on any Wildland/Urban Interface area, except by the authority of a written permit from the code official.

+EXCEPTION 1: Outdoor fires specifically allowed by any governmental agency having jurisdiction over the land.

+EXCEPTION 2: Outdoor fires within inhabited premises or designated campsites where such fires are in a permanent barbecue, listed commercially manufactured portable barbeque, outdoor fireplace, incinerator or grill and are a minimum of thirty (30) feet from any combustible material or non-fire-resistive vegetation.

+(b) No person shall use a permanent barbeque, portable barbeque, outdoor fireplace or grill for the disposal of rubbish, trash or combustible waste material.

+(c) Incinerators, outdoor fireplaces, permanent barbeques and grills shall not be built, installed or maintained in Wildland/Urban Interface areas without approval of the code official.
+Openings in such appliances shall be provided with an approved spark arrestor, screen or door.

+(d) The pile of fuel to be burned in the fire area for recreational fires shall not be larger than 3 feet in diameter and 1 foot in height.

+(e) A garden hose connected to a water supply or other approved fire-extinguishing equipment shall be readily available for use at recreational fires.

+(f) Recreational fires are required to be constantly attended by a person knowledgeable in the use of the fire-extinguishing equipment.
 The attendant shall supervise the burning material until the fire has been extinguished.

+(g) Openings in fireplaces - including fire pits - shall be provided with an approved spark arrestor, screen or door.
+Fire pits shall have a flat or doomed spark screen constructed of woven or welded wire or approved metal and have openings not exceeding $\frac{1}{2}$ inch.
 (Ord.
-2015-2, 02-03-15).
+2015-2, 02-03-15; Ord.
+2016-20, 7-12-16).